A Short History Of April 19, 1995, 9:02

-All evidence suggests only one likely scenario: That McVeigh completely believed that the great army would finally emerge and take up arms once news of his bombing spread.
+All evidence suggests only one likely scenario: That McVeigh completely believed that the great army would finally rise up against the government once news of his bombing spread.
 Sporadic fighting would break out nationwide.
 The road north from Oklahoma City lead to Michigan, a safe haven with the home of his friend and co-conspirator, Terry Nichols -- and also home to the only real paramilitary group that he knew: the Michigan militia.

 It was a plan that closely followed the plot of The Turner Diaries.

 Tim McVeigh was not a stupid man, nor cruel, nor insane.
 But he was a fool to believe such a delusion -- and a monster for acting on it.

 June 10, 2001 (http://www.monitor.net/monitor) All Rights Reserved.
 Contact email@example.com for permission to use in any format.

 Contact firstname.lastname@example.org for permission to use in any format.